 South African property investors typically encounter three yield metrics: gross yield, net yield, and cash-on-cash return.
 Most calculators — and most agents — lead with gross yield because it produces the most flattering number.
 Cash-on-cash is the metric that actually answers the question serious investors ask: how much return am I getting on the money I put in?

-The distinction matters enormously in a leveraged investment.
 Consider a R1,500,000 property with a gross yield of 8%.
 It sounds reasonable.
 But after deducting operating expenses, the net yield might be 5.5%.
 And after the bond repayment at 11.00% over 20 years, the monthly cash flow might be negative — producing a negative cash-on-cash return.
 The gross yield was real; the cash position was not what it implied.

 SA Benchmarks: What Is a Good Cash-on-Cash Return?